virtual-labs/exp-peterson-solution-iiith/experiment/theory.md

 ## Why We Need Peterson’s Solution

-Peterson’s Solution introduces two shared variables:
+Peterson’s Solution introduces two shared variables

 - `flag[]` – Used by each process to declare its intent to enter the critical section.
 - `turn` – Used to determine which process should proceed if both processes want to enter the critical section at the same time.